 7 Cups enables users to receive anonymous emotional support and counseling from trained listeners 24/7.

-People with mental disorders may feel alone because nobody else seems to share their pain, fears, and other experiences.
+People with mental disorders may feel lonely and isolated.
 A mental health app can help by providing a social network or forum where people can share their stories and connect with others through anonymized forums, group chats, and messages.

 An app can also aggregate resources about specific disorders, therapy, and mental health, in general, to educate the public and various groups of patients.